-The red grape variety comes from Italy.
+The red grape comes from Italy.
 Synonyms are Albanella Gentile, Brugnera, Brugnola, Canèna, Canina Nera, Cannina, Costa d'Oro, Forcella, Fortana Nera, Oliva, Orzese, Uva Canina, Uva Cornetta, Uva d'Oro di Comacchio, Uva Francese Nera, Uva Vecchia ( Italy ); Rapa ( Switzerland ).
+According to Wine grapes is that in VIVC catalog as an independently named variety Canina Nera identical.
 Despite apparently indicative synonyms or morphological It must not be similar to the varieties Brugnola.
 Drupeggio (Canina) or Mazzese (Orcesis) to be confused.
-According to a legend, it should be from the Cote d'Or in the Burgundy originate, which could also indicate synonyms.
+According to a legend, Cote d'Or in the Burgundy originate, which could also indicate synonyms.
 According to legend, the vine was the daughter of King Louis XII.
 (1462-1515) brought to the Duchy of the Este family in Emilia-Romagna.
 However, this hypothesis has been refuted by DNA analysis.
 In any case, the vine was already mentioned in 1550 as the "Golden Grape" (Uva d'Oro).